daboe01/cappusance/README.md

 ## Fireside: Modernized & Real-Time

-Fireside brings the spirit of **EOF/WebObjects** to the browser.
+Fireside brings the spirit of **Enterprise Objects Framework (NeXT)** to the browser.
 It automatically glues your database to the GUI with bidirectional bindings.

 *   **Declarative:** Database entities map to `ArrayControllers`; relations are expressed as master-detail bindings.
 *   **Transparent Live Sync:** Leveraging WebSockets and Postgres PubSub, changes made in one client are instantly reflected in all other connected clients without writing a single line of synchronization code.